AEC Website Design Trends in 2017 – Planning for 2018

 Architecture websites are more likely to offer non-traditional navigation that has moved toward over-simplification (especially for smaller firms).
 One architectural website design trend that we’ve seen is the move toward a mobile style navigation, hiding menus behind the “hamburger” icon (three stacked lines).
 This may make sense on a space-constrained mobile device, because it supports a minimalist aesthetic, but it makes a user work harder and can be disorienting as a user moves through a website since it does not clearly indicate what section a user is currently in.

-Mobile friendliness is a requirement for 2016.
+Mobile friendliness is a requirement in 2017.
 As one of the most mobile-connected industries, AEC should be leading the way on in this area.
 Basic responsive websites or, at minimum, a mobile friendly version of your website ticks the checkbox, but doesn’t make the most of the opportunity.
-We predict the leaders in AEC will recognize this fact in 2016 and begin offering more mobile-specific website functionality in the form of streamlined communication, client and partner portals, and optimized educational content targeted for use in the field.
+We predict the leaders in AEC will recognize this fact and begin offering more mobile-specific website functionality in the form of streamlined communication, client and partner portals, and optimized educational content targeted for use in the field.

 Trend #6: Portfolio, Our Work, Project Pages